MultiCraft/repixture/mods/rp_pathfinder/API.md

 ### Performance notes

-This function is less performant than the built-in `A*` pathfinder from Minetest, but it has more features.
+This function is less performant than the built-in `A*` pathfinder from Luanti, but it has more features.

 For long-distance destinations, calling this function asynchronously is a good idea so the lowered